History of Android

 • Some of the popular mobile platforms for Android present in the world at this time are as follows:

-• Stock Android is the pure, unmodified version of the Android operating system developed by Google.
+• It is an unmodified version of the Android operating system developed by Google.

 • It is available on Google Pixel devices and offers a clean and simple user interface with regular updates directly from Google.